 Lost or stolen passports

-If your passport is lost or stolen, contact your consulate or embassy immediately to report the loss and arrange a new passport.
+If your passport is lost or stolen while travelling, contact your consulate or embassy immediately to report the loss and arrange a new passport.
 In most cases, you will be required to file a police report.

 Registration of Canadians Abroad (ROCA)

 Registering with ROCA allows the Government of Canada to notify you in case of an emergency and enables you to receive important information and supports, including emergency evacuation, before or during a natural disaster or civil unrest.

 All Canadian students, staff and faculty should register with ROCA prior to departure at www.travel.gc.ca/roca.

 Questions about travel and safety?
 Contact your U of M program coordinator or the International Engagement Officer.